 Course Learning Outcomes

-To complete the Graduate Certificate of Information Technology, students must attain 4 credit points as outlined below.
+To complete the Graduate Certificate of Information Technology, students must attain 4 credit points of study and complete STP050 Academic Integrity (0-credit-point compulsory unit) as outlined below.

 |SIT772||Database and Information Retrieval|